brookesnellings/Museumly/README.md

 #### An Artwork Explorer

-This application allows a user to view, search, and favorite artworks.
+Museumly allows a user to view, search, and favorite artworks using the Metropolitan Museum of Art Met Collection and Harvard Art Museums APIs.

 #### Included technologies:

 - React
-- Node/Express
+- Node.js
-- Nodemon
+- Express
 - Babel
 - Webpack
 - MySQL